camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 ---

-title: 'Install the Full Distribution on a Wildfly Application Server manually '
+title: 'Install the Full Distribution on a JBoss EAP/Wildfly Application Server manually '
 weight: 20

 menu: